mattmills/live_phoenix_guides/README.md

 mix phoenix.server
 ```

 I decided to make this when I was going on vacation, and needed something to do on the flight.
 I was going to do a little app in phoenix, and found out the guides didn't work offline.
-It's still a work in progress; only the guides on the top level are detected right now.
+It's still a work in progress.